randinimendis/-AI-base-Alzheimer-s-care-and-Cognitive-Support-Mobile-App/README.md

 #  AI base Alzheimer's care and Cognitive Support Mobile App - 24-25J-304
 # Project ID - 24-25J-304

-### Group Leader - IT21228094 - Mendis A.R.P. (randinimendis) -Monitor Alzheimer's symptoms using cognitive activities.
+### Group Leader - IT21228094 - Mendis A.R.P. (randinimendis)/ Component 1 -Monitor Alzheimer's symptoms using cognitive activities.
-### Member 2 - IT21225024  - Bhagya P.S (it21225024) - Innovations in Speech Recognition Technology for Improved Alzheimer's Care and AI Based Support Systems
+### Member 2 - IT21225024  - Bhagya P.S (it21225024)/ Component 2  - Innovations in Speech Recognition Technology for Improved Alzheimer's Care and AI Based Support Systems
-### Member 3 - IT21215292 - Madhusanka J.A.A. (ashen0909) - Visual and Auditory Reminders on Adherence to Daily Routines in Alzheimer's Patients
+### Member 3 - IT21215292 - Madhusanka J.A.A. (ashen0909)/ Component 3 - Visual and Auditory Reminders on Adherence to Daily Routines in Alzheimer's Patients
 ### Member 4 - IT21231100 - Sandaruwan W.M.I.M.
-(ImalMS) -Emotional Well-being for Alzheimer's Patients through AI-Driven Personalization and Social Connections
+(ImalMS)/ Component 4 -Emotional Well-being for Alzheimer's Patients through AI-Driven Personalization and Social Connections

 #### This research focuses on developing an *AI-powered smartphone application* to improve the quality of life for *Alzheimer's patients* and their *caregivers.
 The project aims to address critical challenges faced by patients, including cognitive decline, emotional distress, and difficulty adhering to daily routines.
 By leveraging advanced technologies like **Natural Language Processing (NLP), **speech recognition, and **machine learning*, the system provides a holistic approach to Alzheimer's care.